thufv/pspec-sql/README.md

 More information will be available soon.

 Development with Eclipse
 Prerequisites:
 Eclipse Kepler 4.3
 Eclipse Scala Plugin for Scala 2.10
 Scala 2.10
 sbt

 Steps:
 1. clone project
 2. cd project dir, run "sbt/sbt eclipse -Phive-thriftserver" (this may download a lot of jars...)
 3. discard changes of .classpath files for eclipse projects (with git discard)
-4. import projects into Eclipse, including language v2, spark-core, spark-sql, spark-hive, spark-catalyst, spark-network-common, spark-network-shuffle
+4. import projects into Eclipse, including language v2, spark-core, spark-sql, spark-hive, spark-catalys, spark-network-common, spark-network-shuffle
 5. fix any potential build problems in eclipse...